 This select choir is a small female ensemble that focuses on a cappella music and harmony singing.
-Students will develop their musical ears and learn to blend and
+Students will develop their musical ears and learn to blend and harmonize.
+Students must audition with the instructor and are required to be in either the Jr High Chorus or the Notre Dame Choir.
+Auditions are open to both Jr High and High School females.
+M/W/F

-THEATER IN THE MOMENT:
+THEATRE IN THE MOMENT:

-In this course, students will explore the importance of personal experience and inspiration in theater through improvisation, acting games, storytelling techniques, and acting exercises.
-Students will learn to incorporate basic tools like intention, subtext, and commitment into their acting skills.
-Grades 9-12
+In this course, students will explore the importance of personal experience and inspiration in theater through improvisation, acting games, storytelling techniques, adn acting exercises.
+Students will elarn to incorporate basic tools like intention, subtext, and commitment into their acting skills.
+Grades 9-12.